 Joe Smith is a National Partnership Coordinator with the Forest Service’s National Partnership Office.
-During his four years with the office, Joe has focused on increasing field-based capacity for partnership development, improving internal and external communications around partnerships, and facilitating the implementation of priority national-level partnerships in virtually every region of the agency.
+During his tenure, Joe has focused on increasing field-based capacity for partnership development, improving internal and external communications around partnerships, and facilitating the implementation of priority national-level partnerships in virtually every region of the agency.

 Before working with the National Partnership Office, Joe spent a year as a policy analyst in Research and Development.
 Joe has also completed detail assignments with the Climate Change Advisor’s Office, where he recommended improvements to the Climate Change Performance Scorecard, and with the Chattahoochee-Oconee National Forests, where he created a comprehensive public engagement strategy for an 80,000 acre integrated land management project.